n1kdo/n1mm_view/README.md

 * somebody might want to support other contests besides field day
   * multipliers table
 * the `qso_log` table could be exported to ADIF.
+* A help option ("?" key?) for the dashboard to display what keys do what.
+* A save option to save the graphics for later viewing
+* I have considered making the dashboard app into a web app so the app could run "headless" and users could view the graphics locally.

+GitHub pull requests will be happily looked at, and the odds are good that they will be merged.